 - Forensic science has become more advanced.

-- In addition, technology in general has come on leaps and bounds.
+- In addition, technology in general has come on in leaps and bounds.
 CCTV cameras are everywhere.

-- Law enforcement has become more knowledgeable about sex crimes and those who commit them.
+- Law enforcement has become far more knowledgeable about sex crimes and those who commit them.

 - Communication between the various law enforcement bodies has increased.

-- The FBI began to study these killers in the 1970s.
+- The FBI started studying these killers in the 1970s.

 - Mental health is taken far more seriously.

-- Parole has become much stricter, especially in respect to sexual predators.
+- Parole has become much stricter, especially when it comes to sexual predators.